myerberg/myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/README.md

 <br/><br/>

 ### Fruit and Vegetable Consumption and Tooth Loss
 This plot could not be created due to NA values stemming from the stringent filtering criteria applied after creating a CombinedConsumption variable.
-Essentially, after attempting to join the data frames, there were insufficient non-NA observations to construct a valid linear model.</h4>
+Essentially, after attempting to join the data frames, there were insufficient non-NA observations to construct a valid linear model.
 <br/><br/>

 ## Conclusion
 As we have seen, it is clear that various indicators show interesting statistically significant relationships.
 Nevertheless, we cannot make direct conclusions about health outcomes using only two indicators, even after exploring polynomial fits.
 After creating combined variables in the follow-up questions, we continued to see a similar limitation in predictive power.
-In healthcare, it is best to take a holistic approach to improve outcomes, given that the affect of one indicator on overall health is compounded across the wide-range of linked biological pathways.
+In healthcare, it is best to take a holistic approach to improve outcomes, given that the effect of one or two indicators on overall health is compounded across the wide-range of linked biological pathways.

 My conclusion for this data exploration is that certain lifestyle choices, government policies, and community resources can effect individual health outcomes, but it can be difficult to make any sort of definitive conclusion about what one indicator will reveal in terms of population-wide health.
 For example, higher alcohol consumption may be linked to higher cigarette smoking among youth, but this is certainly not a universal guarantee.
 Additionally, it is important to note the possible presence of confounding variables, such as geographic representation within the U.S., where different regions contain significantly different populations that are difficult to compare.
 We must also consider the presence and impact of possible biases (noncoverage, nonresponse, and measurement errors).
 The limited scope of the dataset for some particular indicators could also help explain the negative correlations we saw between alcohol consumption and two mortality types (heart failure and liver disease).